Extensive Range

 What does Rooibos tea taste like?

 Rooibos offers naturally sweet, fruity, earthy flavours and characteristic warm, woody, slightly herbal notes, with a full-bodied finish.
 The low tannin level in Rooibos means that it is not bitter, even when steeped for several minutes, resulting in a smooth, well-rounded and mild drink.
-It is also delicious when blended with fruits, herbs or spices, and can be enjoyed as an iced tea or flavoured with vanilla, blueberry, lemon, almond, orange, and many more great flavour combinations.

 How should I prepare Rooibos loose leaf tea?

-Rooibus tea should be prepared using freshly boiled water - preferably filtered tap or bottled spring water.
-Use one teaspoon of loose-leaf tea for every 8 oz (230 ml) of water and allow the covered leaves to steep for at least 5 minutes at temperatures between 90 °C (194 °F) and 95 °C (203 °F) Because Rooibos is low in tannins, there is little risk of your drink becoming bitter if you do steep the leaves for longer than 5 minutes.
-Use a tea strainer when preparing Rooibos in order to capture the small particles and ensure a very smooth, clean drink.
+Rooibos tea should be prepared using freshly boiled water, preferably filtered tap water or bottled spring water.
+Use one teaspoon of loose-leaf tea for every 230 ml of water and allow the covered leaves to steep for at least 5 minutes at temperatures between 90°C and 95°C. Because Rooibos is low in tannins, there is little risk of the drink becoming bitter if the leaves are steeped for longer than 5 minutes.

 Where can I buy the best Rooibos tea?